versedi/PoE-Community-Overlay/DEVELOPERS.md

 # ng build -c production           # Build Angular app
 # electron-builder build --windows # Create Windows EXE with Electron
 ```

+When you reach this point, you've finished the developer setup!
+Let us know on
+Discord and we'll give you a role to chat in developer channels.

 ## Built With